Storypedia, the Blogging Encyclopedia

 Plot and Summary

-Living their whole lives next to coal-burning power plant, thirteen year-old Alissa and eleven year-old Margret, after raising the money, escape from their polluting parents who run the plant, to travel the world and conduct experiments that they hope will ch
+Living their whole lives next to coal-burning power plant, thirteen year-old Alissa and eleven year-old Margret, after raising the money, escape from their polluting parents who run the plant, to travel the world and conduct experiments that they hope will change the environment forever.

 Essential Question: Do you think sixth grade should be in elementary school or middle school?